AI Assistant for Work: We Tested And Ranked The Best 8 in 2026

 Claude

 Claude, developed by Anthropic, is an AI assistant designed for people who value thoughtful, natural conversations.
-It excels at understanding context, summarizing complex info, and helping you think through problems—not just fetch quick answers
+It's a general-purpose AI assistant built for deep thinking, long-form writing, and document-heavy knowledge work.

 What I liked